 Fourth, what experiences within the organization have given you the most meaning and satisfaction?

-10. I want to ask you three additional questions about your civic life:
+10. I want to ask you three additional questions about your civic involvements in our community:

-First, what motivates or inspires you to engage in civic activities and causes?
+First, what motivates or inspires you to engage in community activities and causes?